Name: Secret Society of Millionaires by Jason Alton.

 Final Rating: Secret Society of Millionaires.

 1 out of 10 stars.
 I’ve personally been inside the MOBE program and while it had some good training, it WAS a scheme and this program that promoted it, is also a scheme by that logic.

 My final thoughts:

-I don’t expect Secret Society of Millionaires to be the last program of it’s kind to pitch MOBE.
+I don’t expect Secret Society of Millionaires to be the last program of it’s kind to pitch MOBE or other high ticket schemes.
 This has become an unfortunate trend recently (it’s the deceptive marketing I dislike) so I expect another similar program to arise sooner or later.

 But you’ve read my review on this program (well it’s an affiliate program) and know my main 2 issues are the deception in the marketing and the astronomical prices.
 The question is, do you really need to get into this to make money online?
 The answer is no:

 And I also want to add 3 additional reasons why my choice is better: